Objectives

 Overview

-Students should see decay as a nuclear change rather than a chemical one.
+You should see decay as a nuclear change rather than a chemical one.

-• Key definitions, models, equations, or diagrams to introduce.
+• Identify the key definitions, models, equations, or diagrams for this lesson.

-• One worked example, demonstration, or observation that makes the idea concrete.
+• Use at least one worked example, observation, or practical link to make the idea concrete.

-1. Start with prior knowledge, context, or a short recall task.
+1. Start with the prior knowledge, context, or recall questions for this lesson.

 2. Work through the main explanation, method, diagram, or calculation for this lesson.

-3. Complete guided practice, discussion, calculations, or practical application.
+3. Complete the guided practice, discussion, calculations, or practical application.

-4. Review the learning with an exit prompt, short question, or summary task.
+4. Review your learning with an exit prompt, short question, or summary task.

-• Use a hinge question aligned to the main objective(s) to check your understanding.
+• Can you answer a checkpoint question aligned to the main objective(s)?

-• Use a short verbal, written, or numerical response to check for secure understanding.
+• Can you give a short verbal, written, or numerical response that shows secure understanding?

-• Watch for the likely misconception, error, or weak step in this lesson.
+• Watch out for the likely misconception, error, or weak step in this lesson.

-• Review the comparison, model answer, or explanation that will correct it.
+• Use the comparison, model answer, or explanation that corrects it.

 • Complete the homework, retrieval task, or resource revisit linked to this lesson.